-/etc/hosts
+- /etc/hosts

-/etc/passwd
+- /etc/passwd

-/etc/group
+- /etc/group

-/etc/networks
+- /etc/networks

-/etc/rpc
+- /etc/rpc

-/etc/services
+- /etc/services

-/etc/protocols
+- /etc/protocols

-/etc/netgroup
+- /etc/netgroup

-Library routines such as getpwent, getgrent, and gethostent use YP.
+Library routines such as getpwent, getgrent, and gethostent work with YP according to how the /etc/svc.conf file has been set up.
 C programs that call these library routines will need to be relinked to function correctly.

 If YP is running, the library routines such as getpwent, getgrent, and gethostent, cause entries served by YP to to be returned in the order the data appears in the YP map.
 This returned order is not necessarily the same as the original ASCII files.
-See the yp_next function described in ypcInt(3yp) in the ULTRIX Reference Pages for further information.
+See the yp\next function described in ypclnt(3yp) in the ULTRIX Reference Pages for further information.